ankorstore/yokai/docs/modules/fxtrace.md

 - `AssertContainTraceSpan`: to assert on exact name and partial attributes match
 - `AssertContainNotTraceSpan`: to assert on exact name and partial attributes non match

+and use `Dump()` to print the current content of the [TestTraceExporter](https://github.com/ankorstore/yokai/blob/main/trace/tracetest/exporter.go).

 For example:

 ```go title="internal/example_test.go"